sanghyunc7/turtle_hacks_docker_workshop/README.md

 2. Open file app/website.py and edit the "Hello World!" to something else like "Hello YOUR_NAME!"

-3. From the CLI, navigate to your project's root directory and build your Dockerfile (don't forget the spaced period at the end):
+3. From the CLI, navigate to your project's root directory and build your Dockerfile (don't forget the spaced period at the end).
+Also, take a look inside the Dockerfile and see what it's doing:
 ```
 docker build -t DOCKERHUB_USERNAME/turtlehacks .
 ```

-4. After successfully building your image, run this to view your images:
+4. View your local images:
 ```
 docker image ls
 ```